 I met my partner online, through Hospitality Club.
 The previous version of Couchsurfing.
 A beautiful space to meet people from around the globe.
 I was a very involved member and when travelers were searching for a host in Chile, I was one of the first to appear.
 Many people wrote asking me for a place to stay, but also for tips or to meet for a coffee.
-One of them was my partner.
+One of them was my now husband.

 We hit it off online pretty quickly.
 When he arrived a few months later, I went to pick him up to the airport.
 As he saw me he started jumping of happiness.
 Then I knew: we are going to be together.

 Long story short: after 2 years of a long-distance relationship, we decided that I was moving to Vienna, and the only choice that we had was marriage.
 So that’s what we did.
 After all the paperwork, I was thrilled we were definitely over with the bureaucracy and now romanticism could start!
 We even went to Venice for our honeymoon.
 Lovely, great things were ahead.